 - any other aggravating, mitigating or relevant factors.

-The Student Conduct Hearing Board may impose any of the following sanctions upon any student found to have violated the Student Conduct Code, with the requirement that a sanction of suspension must be in consultation with the Campus Dean and a sanction of expulsion must first be approved by the College President in their absence.
+The Student Conduct Hearing Board may impose any of the following sanctions upon any student found to have violated the Student Conduct Code, with the requirement that a sanction of suspension must be in consultation with the Dean of Student and Community Engagement and a sanction of expulsion must first be approved by the College President in their absence.

 Note: More than one sanction may be applied.